The Gold Sniffer

 Gold, Copper, Molybdenum & Minerals

-The Gold Sniffer reveals valuable information about gold’s relationship with its host minerals that can accelerate exploration and increase gold recovery.
-The Gold Sniffer can detect gold, gold alloys, pyrite, chalcopyrite, and other minerals.
-A Gold Sniffer measurement takes just 90 seconds and can be completed on many types of samples including unpolished drill core, cut grab samples, pulps, sands and RAB (Rotary Air Blast) debris.
+The Gold Sniffer reveals valuable information about metal and minerals relationships with their host minerals that can accelerate exploration and increase recovery.
+The Gold Sniffer can detect gold, copper, molybdenum and other minerals.
+A Gold Sniffer measurement takes just 90 seconds and can be completed on many types of samples.

 Easily Portable for On-site Results

 The Gold Sniffer is portable and battery operated.
-The entire Gold Sniffer unit fits in its own waterproof case, which can be carry-on luggage on commercial flights.
+The entire Gold Sniffer unit fits in its own waterproof case, which is carry-on luggage on commercial flights.

 Gold & Sulphide Minerals

 The Gold Sniffer detects gold and minerals from a single measurement on unpolished drill core.

 The information provided by this Gold Sniffer measurement can be used to accelerate gold and mineral exploration, and to increase gold and mineral recovery and profitability for operations at a mine.

 Gold Sniffer versus Assay Grade